gumussoysuat/ssd/README.md

 ## Citations

-If you use SSD or any of the benchmarks, please cite our paper:
+If you use SSD or any code from the benchmarks, please cite our paper:

 ```
 @article{gumussoy:22:ifac_tds,